ory/sdk/clients/kratos/dotnet/docs/FrontendApi.md

             config.BasePath = "http://localhost";
             var apiInstance = new FrontendApi(config);
-            var id = "id_example";  // string | The Flow ID  The value for this parameter comes from `request` URL Query parameter sent to your application (e.g. `/verification?flow=abcde`). var cookie = "cookie_example";  // string | HTTP Cookies  When using the SDK on the server side you must include the HTTP Cookie Header originally sent to your HTTP handler here. (optional)
+            var id = "id_example";  // string | The Flow ID  The value for this parameter comes from `request` URL Query parameter sent to your application (e.g. `/verification?flow=abcde`). var cookie = "cookie_example";  // string? | HTTP Cookies  When using the SDK on the server side you must include the HTTP Cookie Header originally sent to your HTTP handler here. (optional)

             try
             {